 The Letters of Charlotte Brontë edited by Margaret Smith

 Neoconservatism: The Autobiography of an Idea by Irving Kristol

 Christina Rossetti: A Writer’s Life by Jan Marsh

 Twilight of the Habsburgs: The Life and Times of Emperor Francis Joseph by Alan Palmer

 Landscapes of France: Impressionism and its Rivals 1995 an exhibition at the Hayward Gallery, London, May 18 to August 28,

-Impressions of France: Monet, Renoir, Pissarro, and their Rivals October 4, 1995 to January 14, 1996. the same exhibition, retitled, at the Museum of Fine Arts, Boston,, Catalog of the exhibitions by John House, with contributions from Ann Dumas, by Jane Mayo Roos, by James F. McMillan
+Impressions of France: Monet, Renoir, Pissarro, and their Rivals October 4, 1995 to January 14, 1996. the same exhibition, retitled, at the Museum of Fine Arts, Boston,, Catalog of the exhibitions by John House, with contributions from Ann Dumas and Jane Mayo Roos and James F. McMillan

 Claude Monet 1840––1926 an exhibition at the Art Institute of Chicago, July 22 to November 26, 1995, Catalog of the exhibition by Charles F. Stuckey, with the assistance of Sophia Shaw